abraham-ephrem/alx-system_engineering-devops/0x00-shell_basics/README.md

 12-file_type prints the file type.
 13-symbolic_link creates symbolic link to /bin/sh.
 14-copy_html copies html files to the parent of the working directory.
+100-lets_move moves all files beginnning with a capital letter.